Theory IV: Chromatic Harmony/Form & Analysis

 To learn the current analytical techniques used with this music.

 In-class lectures, discussions and analyses

 Class participation 10%

 Note: Music exists in time.
 It is important for music professionals to be able to perceive and identify musical elements quickly or they will be of little use.
 For this reason, proficiency in the areas of music theory includes speed as well as understanding and assessment will include both.

-Beginning in Fall 2015, Tarleton will begin differentiating between a failed grade in a class because a student never attended (F0 grade), stopped attending at some point in the semester (FX grade), or because the student did not pass the course (F) but attended the entire semester.
+Tarleton differentiates between a failed grade in a class because a student never attended (F0 grade), stopped attending at some point in the semester (FX grade), or because the student did not pass the course (F) but attended the entire semester.
 These grades will be noted on the official transcript.
 Stopping or never attending class can result in the student having to return aid monies received.
 For more information see the Tarleton Financial Aid website.

 Attendance is required.
 Absences will only be excused with proper written documentation.
 This includes a note from a healthcare provider in case of illness or a form signed by a sponsor (presented in advance) in the case of a University sanctioned activity.
 Attendance at funerals and court appearances will also be excused with proper documentation and advance notice.